 Companies on the 25-member benchmark AEX-Index have shrunk, with 11 scoring a market value of less than 5 billion euros at yesterday’s close, almost twice as many as at the end of 2007.

-“This company returning to its roots has a broader meaning for the Netherlands than its listing alone,” Anne Louise van Lynden van Sandenburg, head of listings of NYSE Euronext (NYX) Amsterdam, said of Master Blenders.
+“This company returning to its roots has a broader meaning for the Netherlands than its listing alone,” Anne Louise van Lynden van Sandenburg, head of listings of NYSE Euronext (NYX:US) Amsterdam, said of Master Blenders.

 The renaissance of Master Blenders is a rare piece of good news for the nation of 16.7 million people, whose government collapsed in April and where unemployment is at the highest in six years.
 The Dutch soccer team lost its debut match in the European soccer championship to Denmark on June 9, a defeat for a nation awash with soccer-fueled patriotism.

 “Douwe Egberts is as Dutch as complaining about the weather,” said Rutte, who became the first prime minister to attend a listing ceremony in Amsterdam.

 Learning to Walk

 Master Blenders has plastered Amsterdam with adverts featuring a single cup of coffee and the word “Home!” to herald its return and rightful place in Dutch kitchens.